analogdevicesinc/energy-adc-service/eval_firmware/ace_firmware/ace_plugin_users_guide.md

    - Protocol: IIO
 4. Click 'Ok'.
 5. Reset the board
-2. "EVAL_ADEMA127 Unverified" should appear in ACE within 3 seconds.
+6. "EVAL_ADEMA127" should appear in ACE within 3 seconds.
    - If not, click 'Refresh attached hardware' and wait up to 3 seconds.
-3. Double-click the device to open the EVAL_ADEMA127 window, then double-click 'ADEMA127' to access the plugin.
+7. Double-click the device to open the EVAL_ADEMA127 window, then double-click 'ADEMA127' to access the plugin.

 ---